 I am sad to say, but the issue of health insurance covering the cost of your treatments is almost as hard as fighting your cancer in some cases.
 I could write a book on this topic alone, but I will try to keep it short and to the point.

-It is well known that the expenses with any serious illness are extremely high.
+It is well known that the expenses with any serious illness can be extremely high.
 My average costs for treatments at one point averaged about $250,000 per year.
 I was covered well until my company filed for bankruptcy and canceled my health insurance.

 Fortunately, my wife was working and I was able to get on her plan.
 At that point, I said to myself, what would have happened if she didn’t have health insurance? like some other people I know.
 The choices are bleak here.
 The number one reason for bankruptcy in this country is medical costs.
 Some people are faced with a very difficult decision … should they go forward with their treatments, or refuse the treatments due to cost?
 This can be a life and death decision.
 These are horrible choices for anyone to have to deal with.

 Remember, there are times when you can negotiate costs and pay a portion, or get financial assistance based on need/income, as well as in the case of high cost prescription drugs, write to or call the company and ask about their individual assistance programs.

 I have experienced, and know people who had either had minimal coverage, or good coverage, who could not get the heath care they needed.
 In my case, I have been denied PET/CT scans and MRIs because I didn’t fit within the insurance policies.
 At one point, my doctor at Memorial Sloan Kettering (top cancer hospital) said I need a PET/CT scan every 3 months due to my stage 4 illness.
 Then some random insurance claims person denies my request because it does not agree with their policy.
 My doctor and I fought for this and won.